ToroSU/DL_Creator/README.md

 # DL_Creator
 Create driver list for Customer History:

+Dev 1.6.4:
+Feat: Complete app version get method by using AppxBundleManifest.xml in .appxbundle file

 Dev 1.6.3:
 This version will modify the Main GUI platform, WLAN/BT coding logic, add checking function, and include zip/unzip functionality, as well as a folder creator.